 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of geometric real rates of return for each major asset class included in the OPEB plan's target asset allocation as of June 30 are summarized in the following table.1
+Best estimates of geometric real rates of return for each major asset class included in the OPEB plan's target asset allocation as of June 30 are summarized in the following table:

 Expected Nominal Expected Real

 Asset Class Rate of Return Rate of Return Allocation

-Large Cap U.S. Equity 6.44% 4.10% 33.00%
+Large Cap U.S. Equity 7.25% 4.89% 33.00%

-International (Non-U.S.) Equity (Developed) 7.17% 4.81% 16.00%
+International (Non-U.S.) Equity (Developed) 7.75% 5.38% 16.00%

-Emerging Markets Equity 7.70% 5.33% 4.00%
+Emerging Markets Equity 8.35% 5.97% 4.00%

-Cash (GoVt) 2.02% -0.22% 5.00%
+Cash (Gov't) 3.45% 1.17% 5.00%

-Long Duration Bonds - Gov't / Credit 2.58% 0.32% 25.00%
+Long Duration Bonds - Gov't / Credit 5.05% 2.74% 25.00%

-U.S. REITs 5.23% 2.91% 10.00%
+U.S. REITs 7.15% 4.79% 10.00%

-Private Debt Direct Lending 6.04% 3.71% 7.00%
+Private Debt Direct Lending 7.55% 5.18% 7.00%

-Total Portfolio 5.89% 3.56% 100.00%
+Total Portfolio 7.30% 4.94% 100.00%

 The discount rate used to measure the total OPEB liability is 6.00%.
 The projection of cash flows used to determine the discount rate assumed plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the actuarially determined contribution rates.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
-Projected employer contributions that are intended to fund the service costs of future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
+Projected employer contributions that are intended to fund benefits of future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
 Based on these assumptions, the OPEB Fund's fiduciary net position was projected to be available to make all projected future benefit payments for current plan members.
 Therefore, the long-term expected rate of return on OPEB Plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.

-1 These rates of return reflect The State of Tennessee's best estimate.
+&lt;sup>1 These rates of return reflect The State of Tennessee's best estimate.